eciuca/dockerized-development-environment/README.md

 ### Access the default page

-Go to `http://localhost/home` (HAProxy is set to listen on port 80, if you want you can change it from docker-compose.yml)
+Go to <a target="_blank" href="http://localhost/home">http://localhost/home</a> (HAProxy is set to listen on port 80, if you want you can change it from docker-compose.yml)

 ### Configure Nexus